krasimir/stent/README.md

   });
 ```

-There's also a helper for integrating with React.
+There's also a helper for integration with React.
 It creates a [HOC](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components):

 ```js
 import React from 'react';